remember-past/scHi-CSim/README.md

 #### 2.1 Parameters set for general folders

     1. python        : Path to the python interpreter(E.g., C:\Program Files\anaconda3\python.exe is a popular alternative path).
-    1. work_dir      : Path to the Hi-CSim repository.
+    1. work_dir      : Path to the scHi-CSim repository.
-    2. src           : Path to the Hi-CSim src folder(E.g., work_dir\src).
+    2. src           : Path to the scHi-CSim src folder(E.g., work_dir\src).
     3. cell_base_info: Path to the folder contaning basic infomation of all cells, such as cell name, chromosome length and so on(E.g., work_dir\data\cell_base_info).
     4. raw_data      : Path to the folder contaning raw data of all cells(E.g., work_dir\data\raw_data).
     5. sim_data      : Path to the folder contaning simulated data of all cells(E.g., work_dir\data\sim_data).